boyum/bump-and-commit-h5p-library/README.md

 # bump-and-commit-h5p-library

-A composite action that combines commit and bump-h5p-library actions
+A composite action that combines commit and bump-h5p-library actions.

+Update the library version with either `/bump major`, `/bump minor`, or `/bump patch`.
+If major or minor is updated, any below version type will be set to 0, e.g. if minor version is bumped, patch will be set to 0.

 ## Usage